sandro-pasquali/nasty/readme.md

 Build
 =====

+Initially,

 > npm install

-> gulp
+After install `gulp` will automatically run.
 This will fire up a browser window with something on it for you to play with.

 Requirements
 ============